KemalGog/MCED_model_breast_cancer_survivors/README.md

 ## 1. Download and Place Required Data Into the `Data/` Folder

-This repository does **not** include SEER or Life Table data.
+This repository does **not** include cancer incidence and all-cause mortality data used in the analyses.

 Users should download the following from official public sources:

--   SEER Incidence 2011-2015 (AJCC 6th Edition)
+-   SEER Incidence 2011-2015
 -   U.S. Life Tables (2018)

 See `Data/README.md` for descriptions of required files.